 December – Do one final detox

 The final clean of the year should be focused on getting your house prepped for Christmas and New Year.
-Do a deep clean of the bathroom and kitchen.
+Do a deep clean of the bathroom and kitchen – our guide to how to clean grout will help you get every nook and cranny gleaming.

 Also, if you have a porch area for coats and shoes, make sure this is organised and smelling fresh.